Margaret Wettlin: Soviet period

-Shortly after arriving in the USSR on a tourist visa, Wettlin took up a job teaching the children of American automobile workers in Nizhny Novgorod.
+Shortly after arriving in the USSR on a tourist visa, Wettlin took up a job teaching the children of American automobile workers in Gorky.
 To change to an employment visa, she had to leave the country temporarily.
 Before her departure for Helsinki, she met Andrei Efremoff, a stage director, who would become her husband in 1934.
 Their first child, Andrei Efremoff Jr. was born in 1935.

-Efremoff was a close friend of Stanislavsky, and closely associated with the burgeoning theatre scene in Soviet Union.
-The government despatched him to various parts of the country to establish new theatres.
+Efremoff was a close friend of Konstantin Stanislavski, and closely associated with the burgeoning theatre scene in the Soviet Union.
+The government dispatched him to various parts of the country to establish new theatres.
 Wettlin travelled extensively with him to Mongolia and Siberia.

 In 1936, Wettlin was able to travel to the US.
-She held a successful lecture tour organised by her friends at the University of Pennsylvania.
-She was invited back for another tour, but later that same year, Stalin decreed that foreigners living in the USSR either had to take up Soviet citizenship or leave the country for good.
+She held a successful lecture tour organised by her friends at UPenn.
+She was invited back for another tour, but later that same year, Joseph Stalin decreed that foreigners living in the USSR either had to take up Soviet citizenship or leave the country for good.
 Unwilling to abandon her family, Wettlin became a Soviet citizen.

-Wettlin joined the teaching staff at the Foreign Language Institute in Moscow before the Second World War.
+Wettlin joined the teaching staff at the Maurice Thorez Moscow State Pedagogical Institute of Foreign Languages in Moscow before the Second World War.

-The Russian secret service forced her to become an informer for them.
+The Soviet secret service forced her to become an informer for them.
 She was to keep tabs on her neighbours and friends, and report on their conversations to the agency.
 Efremoff never knew of her work.
 She grew disillusioned with it when some of her acquaintances were 'disappeared' following her reports.

-When the Germans invaded the USSR in June 1941, Wettlin became a reporter for Radio Moscow.
-The Germans besieged Moscow, and Efremoff was put to work establishing entertainment units for Soviet soldiers, often close to the front.
+When the Nazis invaded the USSR in June 1941, Wettlin became a reporter for Radio Moscow.
+The Nazis besieged Moscow, and Efremoff was put to work establishing entertainment units for Soviet soldiers, often close to the front.
 Wettlin and her family accompanied him on his duties.
-Thereafter they managed to escape to Nalchik, in the Caucasus.
+Thereafter they managed to escape to Nalchik, Kabardino-Balkaria in the Caucasus.

-Wettlin wrote her first book, Russian Road, describing her experiences and observations on civilian Russian life during the war.
-This was translated and published in Denmark, Norway and France to some acclaim.
+Wettlin wrote her first book, Russian Road, describing her experiences and observations on Soviet civilian life during the war.
+The book was translated and published in Denmark, Norway and France to some acclaim.

 After the war, Wettlin began her career of translating Russian books to English.
 She specialised in Maxim Gorky's works.
 Again she was forced into spying for the secret service, a distasteful task she abandoned unilaterally when her report recommending treatment for a neighbour resulted in the woman being arrested.
-Despite her fears for herself and her family, Wettlin did not suffer any punishment from the authorities, but Efremoff was declared a non-person.
+Despite her fears for herself and her family, Wettlin did not suffer any punishment from the authorities, but Efremoff became ostracised.